Dodecanese Island Hopping Made Easy

 Greece Travel Blog_Dodecanese Islands Guide

 If you don’t know how to plan your itinerary for this charming island chain, you need not worry!
-I have written this complete guide to the Dodecanese, which will help you plan the perfect holiday.
+I have written this comprehensive guide to the Dodecanese to help you plan the perfect holiday.
 I know you will love these islands as much as I did—or rather still do!

 Panormitis Monastery Greece - Symi Island